Passport Processing and October 1, 2021 Real-ID Mandate

 Real ID cards meet federal mandates, but not any international travel.

+You must carry a driver’s license, but you do not need multiple IDs.
+The passport book covers everything.
 Many people purchase both the passport book and the passport card at the same time.
-Passport cards are easier to carry (but must have passport book for international air travel).
+Passport cards are more convenient to carry.
 It costs time and money to apply for a book or card at a later date, which requires attachment of the valid passport (book or card).
-Only one execution fee ($35) and one passport photo ($15) are needed when both the passport book and card are purchased at the same time.

 Contact DMV (907-895-4424) for more information about the Real-ID card.